My Hong Kong Lantau Sky, Land, and Sea Adventure

 Why Visit the Giant Buddha on Lantau?

-While planning our sightseeing vacation in Hong Kong, my British friend David strongly recommended that we visit the giant Buddha on Lantau which he had seen 10 years previously.
+While planning our sightseeing vacation in Hong Kong, my British friend David strongly recommended that we visit the giant Buddha on Lantau which he had seen 10 years before.
 Perhaps this suggestion was made because both his wife and mine are Buddhists, and they would enjoy the outing.
-Since we had two full days in Hong Kong, a half day trip to Lantau would leave us ample time to go shopping on Kowloon and also take the tram up to Victoria Peak on Hong Kong Island.
+Since we had two full days in Hong Kong, a half-day trip to Lantau would leave us ample time to go shopping on Kowloon and also take the tram up to Victoria Peak on Hong Kong Island.